JackSzwergold/Writing/star_wars_toy_diary/index.md

 ## 1977/1978

+The original 12 *Star Wars* figures were a big deal to me—and other kids—and collecting them was an acheivable goal.

 #### Luke Skywalker (Youth World)

 Very first figure I bought with a begged for advance from my allowance.